andre-beeclever/modular-theme/README.md

 #### Cart
 - cart:add      fired when an item is added to cart through cart.js functions or product form component
 - cart:changed  fired when the cart is changed through cart.js functions.
-#### Popup
+#### Modal
-- popup:open    opens a popup specified by detail.id
+- modal:open    opens a modal specified by detail.id
-- popup:close   closes a popup specified by detail.id
+- modal:close   closes a modal specified by detail.id
-- popup:toggle  toggles a popup specified by detail.id
+- modal:toggle  toggles a modal specified by detail.id
-### On popups
+### On modals
-- opened        fired when the popup is opened
+- opened        fired when the modal is opened
-- closed        fired when the popup is closed
+- closed        fired when the modal is closed